Hyatt Regency Rochester

 The HLAA State and Chapters are the foundation of HLAA.
-This ceremony will highlight those people who have worked tirelessly in their communities to help others with hearing loss.
+This ceremony, on Wednesday evening, will highlight those people who have worked tirelessly in their communities to help others with hearing loss.
 Light fare and refreshments will be available during the State and Chapter Awards Ceremony & Reception.

 Event Photography Notice